alihusnainarshad/fusio-docs/docs/backend/development/bundle.md

 ### Actions

-Local actions which are included in this bundle and which you submit to the marketplace
+Local actions which are included in this bundle

 ### Schemas

-Local schemas which are included in this bundle and which you submit to the marketplace
+Local schemas which are included in this bundle

 ### Events

-Local events which are included in this bundle and which you submit to the marketplace
+Local events which are included in this bundle

 ### Cronjobs

-Local cronjobs which are included in this bundle and which you submit to the marketplace
+Local cronjobs which are included in this bundle

 ### Triggers

-Local triggers which are included in this bundle and which you submit to the marketplace
+Local triggers which are included in this bundle

 ## Marketplace